Why honoring your hunger cues is essential…

 - Try to move away from letting food choices be influenced by friends or family.

-- Consider joining the September 2019 round of The Dancer’s Best Body Program where this is one of the many topics we tackle!!
+- Consider joining the September 2020 round of The Dancers’ Best Body Course + Group Coaching Program where this is one of the many topics we tackle!!
 CLICK HERE for the VIP waitlist.